Duke Energy’s fleet adopts SmartPTO

 Looking for a reliable option for converting their utility truck fleet to electric, Duke Energy chose Viatec.
 As the industry leader in dependable ePTO technology, SmartPTO is built with the most tested drivetrain in the industry.
 And it shows.
 After a three-month pilot period, SmartPTO has been adopted for all new aerial trucks.

 “Compared to other plug-in electrics, this unit was quieter, more responsive and simpler in design.
-When we saw that, we thought this is a viable path to electrifying all of our bucket truck fleets.” said Mike Allison, Duke Energy’s Director of Fleet Design and Technical Services.
+When we saw that, we thought this is a viable path to electrifying all of our bucket truck fleets.” said Mike Allison, Duke Energy’s former Director of Fleet Design and Technical Services.